Make tasty energy balls from dates

 - It's a very spiritual time for Muslims, and an important time for self-reflection and gratitude.

-- It's the month where the Quran was first revealed to the Prophet Muhammad.
+- It's the month when the Quran was first revealed to the Prophet Muhammad.

 - It's a time for fasting, worship, service, giving to charity, coming together and spiritual development.

 - Explain that in Islam, fasting involves going without eating or drinking anything from sunrise to sunset.
-Several groups of people aren’t required to fast, including children, the elderly, people who are menstruating, people who are pregnant or breastfeeding, and people who are ill.
+Several groups of people aren’t required to fast, including children, the elderly, or people who are on their period, pregnant, breastfeeding or ill.

 - Does anyone know what Iftar is?
 Iftar is the meal that breaks the fast after sunset.